 Community Education is the gateway to lifelong learning.
-It offers a wide variety of courses and workshops for all ages.
 Through this program, those searching for education beyond what is available in more formal degree or certificate programs may find an avenue to continue their learning.
-The nontraditional structure of Community Education makes it possible to respond immediately to trends by offering courses and workshops that are of current interest.

 Community Education provides opportunities to: